Abdelrhman-Sadek/HR-Analysis/README.md

 <br>

+Careated:
-Careated `Promotion` and `Retrenchment` CSVs that have the lists of employees that will get a promotion or will be retrenched
+1. `Promotion` and `Retrenchment` CSVs that have the lists of employees that will get a promotion or will be retrenched
+2. `Severance Benefits` CSV that have the duplicate values from `Promotion` and `Retrenchment` tables